Quantum Ising model on two dimensional anti-de Sitter space: Out-of-time-ordered Correlators

 \item Finally, an ensemble average of the quantity $\overline{\langle W(t)\rangle_{u, \mathbf{k}_0} \langle V W(t) V\rangle_{u, \mathbf{k}_0}}$ is computed which is a measure of the modified OTOC of the zeroth order. \end{itemize} With the proper normalization, the modified OTOC of the zeroth order $O_{0}(t)$, can be described by the following equation

-With the steps described above, operator expectation values $\langle W(t)\rangle$ and $\langle VW(t)V \rangle$ are computed with the same set of unitaries.
+Using the steps described above, operator expectation values $\langle W(t)\rangle$ and $\langle VW(t)V \rangle$ are computed with the same set of unitaries.
 Fig.~\ref{correlations} shows measurements of these operators.
-Initially the operators are correlated (Fig.~\ref{corr_t0}) while over time due to operator spreading the operators get decorrelated (Fig.~\ref{corr_t3.5}) which signifies memory-loss of the initial state.
+Initially the operators are correlated (Fig.~\ref{corr_t0}) while over time due to operator spreading the operators become decorrelated (Fig.~\ref{corr_t3.5}) which signifies a loss of memory of the initial state.
 As the resources required for the computation of higher order OTOCs is large we have only computed the zeroth order OTOC in this study corresponding to the plot in Fig~\ref{mod_otoc_plot1}. $N_U=180\times N$ unitaries were used for this simulation and each measurement required $N_M=200$ shots.
-These numbers were chosen carefully using a noise model simulation so that we may minimize the overall cost for implementing the protocol with quantum devices.
-From the figure, it is seen that mitigated results with the IBM\_sherbrooke machine compare well with exact diagonalization.
+These numbers were chosen carefully using a noise model simulation so as to minimize the overall cost for implementing the protocol with current quantum devices.
+From the figure, it is seen that mitigated results with the IBM Sherbrooke machine compare well with results from exact diagonalization.
 Dynamical decoupling (DD) was used to compensate coherent noise and M3 was used for the readout error mitigation.
 Our studies show that applying noise mitigation techniques is important in recovering scrambling information with current NISQ-era devices.